ahelmi365/GET-JS-Talk/README.md

     }
   );
   ```
-- The first argument of `.then` is a function that runs when the promise is `fulfilled`, and receives the result.
+- The first argument of `.then` is a function that runs when the promise is `fulfilled`, and receives the `result`.
-- The second argument of `.then` is a function that runs when the promise is `rejected`, and receives the error.
+- The second argument of `.then` is a function that runs when the promise is `rejected`, and receives the `error`.
-- For instance, here’s a reaction to a successfully resolved promise:
+- For instance, here’s a reaction to a `successfully` resolved promise:

   ```js
   let promise = new Promise(function (resolve, reject) {